About the Journal

 - The Reviewers should maintain the confidentiality of manuscripts, which they are invited to review;

-- The Reviewers should provide comments in time that will help editors to make decision on the submitted manuscript to be published or not;
+- The Reviewers should provide comments in time that will help editors to make a decision on the submitted manuscript to be published or not;

 - The Reviewers comments against each invited manuscript should be technical, professional and objective;